LISTEN TO RECORDINGS

 Simon Trpčeski, Pianist

-In the 2024-2025 season, Simon Trpčeski performs season opening concerts for Düsseldorf Symphoniker at the Tonhalle, Milwaukee Symphony, and Gävle Symphony.
-His North American tour includes Orchestre Symphonique de Montreal, Chicago Symphony, Colorado Symphony, Baltimore Symphony, Phoenix Symphony, and Rochester Symphony Orchestra — in collaboration with conductors Vasily Petrenko, Cristian Măcelaru, Peter Oundjian, and Jakub Hruša.
-In Europe, he performs with Philharmonia Zürich with Gianandrea Noseda, Royal Liverpool Philharmonic Orchestra, Staatskapelle Weimar, Hessisches Staatsorchester Wiesbaden, Zagreb Philharmonic Orchestra, and Orquesta Sinfónica de Tenerife, among others.
-As part of his ongoing artistic evolution, he performs Ginastera’s Concierto Argentino with Domingo Hindoyan and the Tonkünstler Orchestra at the Vienna Musikverein, as well as with Gabriel Bebeșelea and the Romanian Radio Chamber Orchestra.
-His South American tour includes Chile, Colombia, and Brazil.
-Recital appearances are in Miami, Singapore, São Paulo, and Bucharest.
-Other engagements include participation in Berlioz Festival, Robeco Series at Concertgebouw, and Bellingham Festival.
-He is a jury member of the Enescu Competition and an Artist in Residence at Banatul Filarmonica.
+The 2024–2025 season was marked by major orchestral collaborations across North America, Europe, and South America.
+He opened the season with the Düsseldorf Symphoniker and the Milwaukee Symphony and appeared with leading North American orchestras including the Orchestre Symphonique de Montréal, Chicago Symphony Orchestra, Colorado Symphony, and Baltimore Symphony, performing with conductors such as Vasily Petrenko, Cristian Măcelaru, Peter Oundjian, and Jakub Hruša.
+In Europe, highlights included performances with Philharmonia Zürich under Gianandrea Noseda, the Royal Liverpool Philharmonic Orchestra, Staatskapelle Weimar, and the Hessisches Staatsorchester Wiesbaden, as well as the Austrian premiere of Ginastera’s Concierto Argentino with Domingo Hindoyan and the Tonkünstler Orchestra at the Vienna Musikverein.
+His South American tour included concerts with the leading orchestras of Chile, Colombia, and Brazil, alongside recitals in Miami, Singapore, São Paulo, and Bucharest.
+Festival highlights included the Berlioz Festival and the Robeco Series at the Concertgebouw, and he served as a jury member for the Enescu Competition and as Artist in Residence at the Banatul Filarmonica.

 Official Photos